-Once these patterns have been formed, the best solution is to maintain your momentum so that you can create lifelong habits.
-Follow these ten health tips to take care of your physical and mental health, even when it’s cold outside:
+Following these Health and Wellness Tips will help to develop patterns, the best solution is to maintain your momentum so that you can create lifelong habits.
+Follow these ten health and wellness tips to take care of your physical and mental health, even when it’s cold outside:

 1. Embrace Winter Activities: If it’s going to be cold, you might as well embrace the fun activities that are available during this time of year!
 Find classes where you can learn how to ski or snowboard.
 For those who don’t have easy access to nearby resorts, consider ice skating at a local rink or snowshoeing on a nature trail.